 For example, they will minify and bundle assets, enable page caching, and clean up unnecessary scripts.
 But what they won’t do is understand your website.

-The Fully Managed Performance Solution for WordPress
+The Full-Stack Performance Solution for WordPress

-Because, in most cases, frontend assets are only a fraction of the problems affecting your website performance.
+In most cases, frontend assets are only a fraction of the problems affecting your website performance.
 A multitude of other factors affects how it performs, such as:

 - Server configuration